SilverAndro/Modifold/README.md

 projects, *not* individual files.

 Some other common flags would be `-l LICENSE` to set the default license and `-d DISCORD` to set the discord link.
-License field will be verified by the modrinth team so make sure you update it, its "arr" by default.
+License field will be verified by the modrinth team so make sure you update it, its `arr` by default.

 **Remember to update the projects once created!** Modifold creates the mods as drafts so that you can add sources, issues, delete if needed, ect.

+### What next?

+If you want to automate publishing to modrinth I recommend the [minotaur](https://github.com/modrinth/minotaur) plugin (maintained by the modrinth team) or [mc-publish](https://github.com/Kir-Antipov/mc-publish).

 ### FAQ